 In the past, numerous experimental studies have been performed to gain an understanding of how prestressed concrete beams behave with time.
 These studies vary from experiments to determine time dependent material properties to field and laboratory studies in which the time dependent response was measured.
+Previous work performed to determine time dependent material properties is only briefly considered in this section.
+An emphasis is placed on field and laboratory studies in which beam response was measured.

 Several studies have been performed to determine the creep, shrinkage, and age strength gain characteristics of concrete.
 The ACI Committee 209 report [1] combines the results of several of these studies and makes specific recommendations for the prediction of these properties.
 That report also includes an excellent list of references.
-One of the most important is Hansen and Mattocks' "Influence of Size and Shape of Member on the Shrinkage and Creep of Concrete" [2].
-Many shrinkage and creep tests have been performed on standard concrete cylinders.
+One of the papers referred to by that report is Hansen and Mattocks' "Influence of Size and Shape of Member on the Shrinkage and Creep of Concrete" [2].
+This paper is specifically mentioned because many shrinkage and creep tests have been performed on standard concrete cylinders.
 When applying the results of such tests to predict the time dependent response of a beam, one must account for the difference in the size and shape of the beam.

-The ACI Committee 209 report primarily considers normal strength concrete (f'C \leq 6000 psi).
-More recently, Ngab, Nilson, and Slate [3] found that less creep and slightly more shrinkage occurred in high strength concrete than normal strength concrete.
+The ACI Committee 209 report considers primarily normal strength concrete.
+More recently, several tests have been performed at Cornell University to determine the creep, shrinkage, and age strength gain characteristics of high strength Ngab, Nilson, and Slate [3] found that less creep and concrete. slightly more shrinkage occurred in high strength concrete than normal strength concrete.
 They measured the creep coefficient to be 50 to 75% that of normal strength concrete.
 The measured shrinkage was not significantly greater.
 Carrasquillo, Nilson, and Slate [4] found that at early ages high strength concrete had a higher rate of strength gain than normal strength concrete.
 At later ages the differences were negligible.
 They also found that the AASHTO formula for predicting the elastic modulus overestimates the measured modulus for concrete with strength greater than 6000 psi.

-Several research projects have investigated the relaxation characteristics of prestressing strand.
-Magura, Sozen, and Siess [5] studied the relaxation of stress-relieved strand.
-Their results were used to develop the widely used equation for predicting the amount of relaxation that will occur for strands initially tensioned to any stress.
-It appears in the PCI's "Recommendations for Estimating Prestress Losses" [6].
+Several research projects have been performed to investigate the relaxation characteristics of prestressing strand.
+Magura, Sozen, and Siess [5] studied the relaxation that occurs with stress-relieved strand.
+The results of their experiments were used to develop an equation for predicting the amount of relaxation that will occur for strands initially tensioned to any stress.
+This is perhaps the most widely used equation for predicting relaxation and appears in references such as the PCI's "Recommendations for Estimating Prestress Losses" [6].
 This equation was modified by steel manufacturers to predict the loss of low-relaxation strand [7].

 More recently, Buckler and Scribner [8] performed tests on stress-relieved and low-relaxation strand to study the stress relaxation characteristics in prestressing strand subjected to varying stresses.
 They found that the Magura, et al. equation for estimating the relaxation of stress-relieved strand worked well.
 However, the modified equation for low-relaxation strand underestimates the relaxation.
-Tests were also performed in which the stress was intentionally reduced as when the prestressing force is released.
+Tests were also performed in which the stress was intentionally reduced.
+This is similar to the reduction in stress that occurs when the prestressing force is released.
 They found that for greater reductions in stress, less relaxation occurred after the stress reduction.